Commensurators of normal subgroups of lattices: Introduction

 \begin{thm} Let $G$ be a finite product of almost simple algebraic groups defined over local fields of characteristic zero, and let $\Lambda\subseteq G$ be an irreducible lattice.
 Suppose $\Gamma\subseteq \Lambda$ is an infinite normal subgroup with dense commensurator $\Delta\subseteq G$.
 Then $\Gamma$ is an arithmetic lattice and has finite index in $\Lambda$. \end{thm}

+We compare this briefly to the results of Koberda-Mj which inspire it.
+For their work to apply $\Lambda/\Gamma$ must have an infinite abelian quotient.
+When $G$ and therefore $\Lambda$ have property $(T)$, this never occurs, so our result is new for all normal subgroups of lattices in $G=\Sp(n,1)$ or $F_4^{-20}$.
+Furthermore if $\Lambda/\Gamma$ is free (or more generally has a free quotient) it follows from standard constructions of random groups that one can build intermediate normal subgroups $\Gamma \lhd \Gamma' \lhd \Lambda$ such that $\Lambda/\Gamma'$ has property $(T)$ and hence no abelian quotients.
+This type of example occurs robustly even in the case $G=\SL(2, \mathbb{R})$ so our results cover a plethora of new examples even when $\Lambda$ is free or a surface group.

-This implies a suitable version for reducible lattices, see Theorem \ref{thm:reducible}.
+Our theorem also implies a suitable version for reducible lattices, see Theorem \ref{thm:reducible}.
 With a few modifications to the proof, we obtain the same result when $G$ is defined over a local field with positive characteristic when $\Lambda$ is either uniform or arithmetic, see Theorem \ref{thm:char+}.
-If $G$ has higher rank, then $\Gamma$ has finite index in $\Lambda$ by Margulis' Normal Subgroups theorem.
-We note here that we do not give a new proof of that theorem here and we use it in our proof.
+If $G$ has higher rank and $\Lambda$ is irreducible, then $\Gamma$ has finite index in $\Lambda$ by Margulis' Normal Subgroups theorem.
+We note here that we do not give a new proof of that theorem and we use it in our proof.